Cardiology; Cardiovascular Diseases; Heart; Physiology; Stem Cells; Tissue Engineering

 Our research laboratory has been focused on establishing novel cellular and animal models of human cardiovascular diseases for the purpose of elucidating causative mechanisms and identifying potential therapeutic interventions to treat those diseases.
 Our research covers the following areas:

 1. Vascular disease mechanism and drug screening: Having patient-specific vascular smooth muscle cells (SMCs) available facilitates the study of disease and development of novel therapeutic interventions.
 We were the first to describe the development of a human induced pluripotent stem cell (iPSC) line from a patient with supravalvular aortic stenosis (SVAS).
 SVAS iPSC-SMCs recapitulate key pathological features of patients with SVAS and provide a promising strategy to study disease mechanisms and to develop novel therapies.
 The objectives of our recently funded Connecticut Regenerative Medicine Research Program (2015-2019) are to obtain mechanistic insight into how elastin and candidate drug vinblastine inhibit the hyperproliferation of SVAS iPSC-SMCs and to screen for additional small molecules that ameliorate the hyperproliferative defect in SVAS.
 By studying SVAS, a particular disease with an intrinsic defect in SMC proliferation, we may gain insights into the disease mechanisms and develop novel therapies for multiple vascular proliferative diseases.
+Rotation students are welcome to join this project and learn vascular disease mechanism and drug screening using patient stem cell modeling.

 4. Cardiac repair and regeneration based on cardiac progenitor cells: We have also established robust cardiac differentiation approach in human ESCs and iPSCs to derive ISL1+ cardiovascular progenitor cells (ISL1-CPCs), a CPC population representative of an authentic cardiac origin, for cardiac repair.
 We show that ISL1-CPCs have important physiological effects to improve heart contractile function, reduce scar size and increase blood vessel formation in the mouse model.
 Thus, our findings indicate that the ISL1-CPC approach may represent a significant advance in the heart repair field.
 Future efforts will be made to translate ISL1-CPC heart repair from mouse to large animal models.
+This project is supported by a Department of Defense Award (another grant is pending and other proposals are in preparation).
+Rotation students joining this project will learn how to isolate ISL1-CPCs from human ESCs and iPSCs, generate cardiac progenitor-based tissue, and gain experience in cardiac repair and regeneration.

 5. Preclinical modeling of cardiovascular repair and regeneration: We have generated robust iPSC lines from pigs for preclinical studies.The availability of pig iPSC will enable us to engineer cardiovascular tissues and then test in pigs, which closely mimic human cardiovascular physiology.
 Our studies will provide critical preclinical knowledge for the application of autologous stem cell-based cardiovascular repair and regeneration therapies.